How do we handle the symptoms of colds and flus that overlap with COVID-19?

-- You can interoffice mail a copy of your vaccination card to the Health Center at whatever hour you want.
+- You can interoffice mail a copy of your vaccination card to the Health Center.

 - You can snail mail a letter and copy of your vaccination card to the Health Center and count the days until it arrives (this is the less desirable option).

 What are the testing requirements for all students, faculty, and staff on campus in spring 2022?

 All residential students, regardless of vaccination status, will be tested upon arrival to campus in the spring semester.
 Students will need to remain masked until their negative test results are received.